jcw2865/TeamProfileGenerator/README.md

 * The advisors, instructors, and TAs at the Coding Bootcamp at the University of Texas at Austin
 * Tutoring staff at Trilogy
 * Fellow classmates at the Coding Bootcamp at UT-Austin
-* Friends in the industry
+* Friends in the industry (Brent and Pills, thank you for your timely and tremendous help)